CypherVerseLabs/cyphrQR/README.md

 ## Features

-> [Review of 'MiniQR' that makes it easy to create good-looking QR codes](https://gigazine.net/gsc_news/en/20241104-qr-code-generator-miniqr/) - Gigazine, an Osaka based tech news website, one of the top 25 news sites by TIME.com
+> [Review of 'CyphrQR' that makes it easy to create good-looking QR codes](https://gigazine.net/gsc_news/en/20241104-qr-code-generator-miniqr/) - Gigazine, an Osaka based tech news website, one of the top 25 news sites by TIME.com

 - ✅ Accessible: minimally WCAG A compliant
 - 🎨 Customizable colors and styles